-Judicial mediation is a scheme offered by employment tribunals in cases where proceedings have been commenced.
+Judicial mediation is a scheme offered by employment tribunals in cases where

 Cases which are suitable for mediation are selected by the tribunal and the parties are given the option of attending a mediation meeting at which an Employment Judge acts as the mediator.
 If the mediation does not result in a settlement, the Employment Judge involved in the mediation will have no further involvement in the case if it proceeds to a hearing.